buddypress/buddypress/INSTALL-README.txt

 **************************************************************************

 Drop everything into the 'wp-content/plugins/buddypress' directory for your installation.
-You will then need to activate each BuddyPress component in the "Plugins" admin panel.
+You will then need to activate BuddyPress in the "Plugins" admin panel.

 **************************************************